microsoft/Azure-Kinect-Sensor-SDK/src/python/k4a/docs/building.md

 1. Copy the k4a and DE binaries into the folder src/python/k4a/src/k4a/_libs.
    The file names for the k4a library MUST be k4a.dll (for Windows) and libk4a.so (for Linux).

-    >**Note:** To create a cross-platform wheel, the .dll for Windows and the .so for Linux need to
+    >**Note:** Python will look for "k4a.dll" in Windows and "libk4a.so" in Linux to
-    >copied into the folder.
-Python will look for "k4a.dll" in Windows and "libk4a.so" in Linux.
+    >load the k4a library, which will then load the depth engine dll.

-    >**Note:** An example of the files in _libs for cross-platform compatibility are:
+    >An example of the files to put in \_libs/ for cross-platform compatibility are:
-    >- libk4a.so, a soft link to libk4a.1.4
+    >- libk4a.so (link) -> libk4a.so.1.4
-    >- libk4a.so.1.4, a soft link to libk4a.1.4.0
+    >- libk4a.so.1.4 (link) -> libk4a.1.4.1
     >- libk4a.so.1.4.1
     >- depthengine.so.2.0
     >- k4a.dll